English majors and minors should consult the course cycle before registering for any course.

-Professor Robert Miola
+Dr. Robert Miola

 In this course we will read a selection of Shakespeare’s plays, histories, comedies, tragedies, and romances.
 These are plays of love, romance, delight, suffering, politics, and death—all the many aspects of the human experience.
 Together we will approach the plays with an eye to theatrical performance, to the many possibilities for interpretation and realization.
 We will see performances on film and, if possible, in the theater.
 Drop your fears and prejudices, forget your previous negative experiences, and come to wonder.
-Students will experience first-hand and directly the power of drama.
+Students will experience first-hand and directly the power of drama in short acting performances.
 Readings will probably include A Midsummer Night’s Dream, The Comedy of Errors, Measure for Measure, Richard III, Hamlet, Macbeth, The Tempest, and others.

-English Literary History until 1800
+English Literary History before 1800

-Professor Thomas Scheye
+Dr. Thomas Scheye

 This course traces out the main line in English literature, the tradition handed down from Chaucer to Spenser to Shakespeare and, finally, to Milton.
 In addition to placing these authors in the context of their times and in relationship to one another, the course will examine how the tradition continues into the modern world.
 Because this course is content-oriented, and because the reading assignments are substantial, there will be frequent tests but no formal paper.